12 Things to Consider Before Building a Tiny Home

 Will You Start a Family in the Tiny Home?

 Your tiny home might start with you and a partner but could expand to include children in the future.
 You’ll have to plan on how to accommodate another person in the tiny home, not to mention figuring out educational options.
 Depending on where you plan to place your tiny home, family resources to help with the care of a child might not be close.
-Check out these tips for starting a nursery on a budget.

 Weight Restrictions for Car and Trailer